PTSSpace/MANIsimulation/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Many thanks to PTScientists.